Hungarian algorithm: The algorithm in terms of bipartite graphs

-The cost of each perfect matching is at least the value of each potential: the total cost of the matching is the sum of costs of all edges; the cost of each edge is at least the sum of potentials of its endpoints; since the matching is perfect, each vertex is an endpoint of exactly one edge; hence the total cost is at least the total potential.
+The cost of each perfect matching is at least the value of each potential: the total cost of the matching is the sum of costs of all edges it contains; the cost of each edge is at least the sum of potentials of its endpoints; since the matching is perfect, each vertex is an endpoint of exactly one edge; hence the total cost is at least the total potential.

 The Hungarian method finds a perfect matching and a potential such that the matching cost equals the potential value.
 This proves that both of them are optimal.
 In fact, the Hungarian method finds a perfect matching of tight edges: an edge $ij$ is called tight for a potential y if $y(i)+y(j) = c(i, j)$.
 Let us denote the subgraph of tight edges by $G_y$.
 The cost of a perfect matching in $G_y$ (if there is one) equals the value of y.